University Records Management

 Departments should manage their records in a trustworthy manner that ensures their authenticity.
 In order to do this, departments and offices should:

 Records found to possess historical or archival value to the University of Louisiana at Lafayette should be retained permanently.
-Contact the Assistant Dean of Special Collections for guidelines on the archival process.
+Contact the Head of Special Collections for guidelines on the archival process.
 The Edith Garland Dupré Library is the designated archives repository for the University of Louisiana at Lafayette.

 All departments are expected to designate a liaison who will work directly with the Records Management Officer.
 Designated liaisons are expected to complete an accurate SSARC-932 for their departments in accordance with form instructions.